-The Christmas dinner have been eaten, the mince pies have been topped with cream and gobbled up, and the holiday cheer has been drunk (perhaps a few times over).
-After all of the heavy calories, sugars, and carbs we've consumed in way too short a time period, we're feeling a bit self-conscious about our waistlines.
+The Christmas dinner has been eaten, the mince pies have been topped with cream and gobbled up, and the holiday cheer has been drunk (perhaps a few times over).
+After all of the heavy calories, sugars and carbs we've consumed in way too short a time period, we're feeling a bit self-conscious about our waistlines.
 It's easy to experience that post-holiday guilt, but we're here to tell you that the guilt need not endure.
-We've rounded up some easy-to-follow tips for cleansing your body and getting yourself back into a good groove for the new year ahead.
+We've rounded up some easy-to-follow tips for cleansing your body and getting yourself back into a good groove for the New Year ahead.

-Peter Bennett N.D., Stephen Barrie N.D., and Sara Faye, authors of The 7-Day Detox Miracle (£13), explain that flushing out the system can be done within—you guessed it—one week.
-For starters, kick your coffee, alcohol, and sugary drink habit and replace it with two quarts of water each day.
-Martha McKittrick, a dietician in New York City, says that water helps flush out sodium and makes you feel fuller at meals.
+Peter Bennett, ND, Stephen Barrie, ND, and Sara Faye, authors of The 7-Day Detox Miracle (£13), explain that flushing out the system can be done within—you guessed it—one week.
+For starters, kick your coffee, alcohol and sugary drink habit and replace it with two quarts of water each day.
+Martha McKittrick, a New York City–based dietitian, says water helps flush out sodium and makes you feel fuller at meals.
 We'll take it!

 It's true—your liver filters out alcohol, which you may have had a lot of during the holidays, but it also filters out all other toxins going into your body.
 As such, sipping on green tea is a great way to reboot your liver to improve its detoxing function.
 According to Dr. Edward Group, green tea is "full of plant antioxidants known as catechins, a compound known to assist liver function."
 Tea time, anyone?